PrometheusVault/ember/README.md

 - You can cap generation time with `LLAMA_CPP_TIMEOUT` (default 120s).
 If llama exceeds this window the REPL reports a timeout instead of hanging.

+### Prompt customization

+- Ember renders planner prompts from `prompts/planner.prompt`.
+Adjust this file (or point `LLAMA_PROMPT_PATH` at your own) to change how we describe commands, required JSON formats, etc.
+- The default template instructs the LLM to output JSON with `response` and `commands` keys, so we can decide whether to run slash commands or just reply.

 ## Testing

 Use `make test` (or `pytest`) to run the growing unit-test suite.
 Tests avoid